Solthera/Solthera/README.md

 ---

 ### 🧠 About Me
-- 🎓 Informatics student at ITENAS.
+- 🎓 Informatics student at ITENAS,
-- 💥 Passionate about AI, Blockchain, and Web Dev.
+- 💥 Passionate about AI, Blockchain, and Web Dev,
 - 💡 Believer in “learn fast, break things, then fix it cooler”.

 ---